codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 ### Methodology

+1. Visited the login page `http://68.183.205.254:34664/login`
+2.
-1. Visited the login and registration pages and created a user (`attacker`).
+3. registration pages and created a user (`attacker`).

-2. Logged in and confirmed the user role was **user**, not **admin**.
+4. Logged in and confirmed the user role was **user**, not **admin**.

-3. Used Gobuster to enumerate directories:
+5. Used Gobuster to enumerate directories:

-4. Discovered `/admin` endpoint via bruteforce.
+6. Discovered `/admin` endpoint via bruteforce.

-5. Accessed `http://68.183.205.254:34664/admin` directly and retrieved the flag from the admin panel.
+7. Accessed `http://68.183.205.254:34664/admin` directly and retrieved the flag from the admin panel.

 ### Flag Captured: